beflagrant/netlify-plugin-persist-cache/README.md

   package = "netlify-plugin-persist-cache"

   [plugins.inputs]
-  # only required if cacheFolder is not in the root directory of your repository
-  source = "/jekyll"
+  source = "/output"
-  cacheFolder = ".jekyll-cache"
+  cacheFolder = ".bridgetown-cache"
 ```

+`source` need only be set if it is not the root of your repository and `cacheFolder` is relative to the `source`.